BrooksIan/LogoTL/README.md

 python3 train.py --logtostderr --train_dir=training/ \
 --pipeline_config_path=training/ssd_inception_v2_coco.config
 ```
   If Everything goes to plan, then you should see this type of output with steps.
-Please keep in mind this could take hours if using CPU(s) to complete:
+Please keep in mind this could take HOURS if using CPU(s) to complete:

 ```bash
 Use standard file APIs to check for files with this prefix.